Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/microsoft.azure.webjobs.extensions.eventhubs-readme.md

 ### Sending multiple events

 To send multiple events from a single Azure Function invocation you can apply the `EventHubAttribute` to the `IAsyncCollector<string>` or `IAsyncCollector<EventData>` parameter.
+Partition keys may only be used when binding to `IAsyncCollector<EventData>`.

 ```C# Snippet:BindingToCollector
 [FunctionName("BindingToCollector")]